dkurprepus/Movie_List/README.md

 - Recyclerview Pagination

--Android Recyclerview pagination with Grid Layout MVVM Design pattern used with kotlin language
+- Android Recyclerview pagination with Grid Layout, MVVM Design pattern used with kotlin language

 Library Used
 - Retrofit for network calls